Dynamic-Capital/Dynamic-Capital/docs/node-configuration.md

 `{"source": "analyst_insights"}` so Fusion Brain can look up the discretionary ideas persisted by the analyst collector.

+### Dynamic Hedge Policy Node

+The `dynamic-hedge` policy node is registered with a five-minute interval and depends on `trades`, `correlations`, and `risk_settings` inputs.
+Its outputs are the new `hedge_actions` ledger and follow-up `signals` rows so the MT5 bridge can execute offsetting orders when volatility spikes, drawdown thresholds are breached, or scheduled macro events approach.
+Metadata captures a `confidence` score of `0.9` to help schedulers prioritise hedge execution.

 ### Step-by-Step Node Configuration Workflow

 1. **Model the node contract**